 The regulator’s jurisdiction

-A tribunal only has the powers stated in its governing statute or those which arise by ‘necessary implication’ from the wording of the statute, its structure and its purpose.
-The Ontario Board’s jurisdiction to fix ‘just and reasonable’ rates is found in section 36(2) of the Ontario Energy Board Act, 1998:
+A tribunal only has the powers stated in its governing statute or those that arise by ‘necessary implication’ from the wording of the statute, its structure and its purpose.
+The Ontario Board’s jurisdiction to fix ‘just and reasonable’ rates is found in Section 36(2) of the Ontario Energy Board Act, 1998:

 The Board may make orders approving or fixing just and reasonable rates for the sale of gas by gas transmitters, gas distributors and storage companies, and for the transmission, distribution and storage of gas.